 For centuries, people have wondered what caused the Bermuda Triangle.
-The mysterious Bermuda Triangle known as the Devil's Triangle is blamed for boat, ship and airplane disappearances.
+The mysterious Bermuda Triangle known as the Devil's Triangle is blamed for boat, ship, and airplane disappearances.
 Said to be located between the Straits of Florida, San Juan, Puerto Rico and Bermuda, the Bermuda Triangle is in one of the busiest waterways in the world.
 There are countless theories and speculations surrounding the various disappearances within the perimeters of the Devil's Triangle.

 Possible Causes of the Bermuda Triangle

 Most theories have some evidence to back them up, but they are far from proven.
 Understandably, without any scientific proof to substantiate claims of paranormal or supernatural causes, the United States Coast Guard doesn't recognize boat or ship disappearances as anything more than normal seafaring risks.
 However, that doesn't mean there isn't a logical explanation for the phenomenon.

 The Bermuda Triangle encompasses one of the deepest underwater trenches in the world.
 This is an important point to consider when examining possible causes for ship and boat disappearances.
 Deep trenches are notorious for causing whirlpools that can be very dangerous where churning waters can pull a ship underwater.
 Trenches can trap the water and make the whirlpool more powerful and larger.